Mastering Transaction Management in InnoDB: Optimizing COMMIT, ROLLBACK, and SAVEPOINT for Performance and Integrity

 • The changes are staged in the transaction until COMMIT is issued.

-• The database writes all changes together, reducing I/O overhead.
+• Once Committed, the database writes all changes together, reducing I/O overhead.

 2. ROLLBACK